 Neal Communities was named America’s Best Builder by Builder Magazine and the National Association of Home Builders.
 In 2015, Neal Communities received the prestigious Builder of the Year award from Professional Builder Magazine.

 A former member of the Florida Senate and Chair of the Senate Appropriations Committee, Pat served on Governor Rick Scott’s transition team with oversight of the Department of Management Services.
 He currently holds a similar role for Governor Ron DeSantis.
-Pat is a member and former chair of the Judicial Nominating Commission and TaxWatch.
+Pat is a member and former chair of the Judicial Nominating Commission and the current chairman of TaxWatch.
 He is the former chair of the Florida Commission on Ethics, a state agency established in the Florida Constitution, that oversees the conduct of Florida’s 380,000 public employees.

 As chair of the Florida Senate Natural Resources Committee, Pat won every environmental award given to members of the Legislature.
 Today, he still seeks opportunities that follow his philosophy of considering the land first to maintain it for future generations.
 As an example, as Natural Resources chair, he was the Senate sponsor of Florida’s first comprehensive wetlands law.